 All of these factors go to show that the timing and location of the calving season was purposefully selected in order to increase the chances of survival, both for prey and predator alike.
 The calving season is truly a remarkable time in East Africa and has so much to offer any safari-goer looking to see something other than the usual river crossing.

 We have three mobile migration camps that move throughout the year to ensure they are located in the best possible position to witness the Great Migration.
-Be sure to check out Olakira Camp, Ubuntu Camp and Kimondo Camp and include at least one in your next trip to Africa!
+Be sure to check out Olakira Migration Camp, Ubuntu Migration Camp and Kimondo Migration Camp and include at least one in your next trip to Africa!